Connor9994/Connor9994/README.md

-## 🤖 I can automate/bot literally anything
+## 👋🏻 I can automate/bot literally anything
 **As a programmer, it is your job to put yourself out of business.
-What you do today can be automated tomorrow. – Doug McIlroy**
+What you do today can be automated tomorrow 🤖 (Doug McIlroy)**

+**Never spend 6 minutes doing something by hand when you can spend 6 hours failing to automate it 👷 (Zhuowei Zhang)**

+**Automated testing is a safety net that protects the program from its programmers 🐛 (Yegor Bugayenko)**

 <a href="https://github.com/connor9994/GitHub-Language-Stats">
 <img src="https://github.com/connor9994/GitHub-Language-Stats/blob/master/generated/overview.svg#gh-dark-mode-only" />